Homological algebra and poset versions of the Garland method: Examples

 \subsection{Moment angle complexes and branched coverings}

-For every simplicial complex there is an associated moment angle cubical complex as described below.
-The Garland posets associated to these have geometric links which are $1$-skeleta of links of the initial simplicial complex.
-The transversal links will be $1$-skeleta of cubes and hence have small spectral gap.
+For every simplicial complex there is an associated moment angle cubical complex as described below (see also Chapter 4 of \cite{BP} for more details ).
+The Garland posets associated to these have geometric link graphs which are $1$-skeleta of links of the initial simplicial complex.
+The transversal link graphs will be $1$-skeleta of cubes and hence have small spectral gap.
 Taking branched covers will yield link graphs which are covers of the original and do not increase the spectral gaps.
-Finally a correspondence of branched covers will produce link graphs which are quotients of a cover of the original.
+Finally a different quotient for which the constructed cover is again a branched cover will produce link graphs which are quotients of a cover of the original.
 If the original link graph is regular this yields a fairly arbitrary regular link graph.

 If $K\subseteq 2^V$ is a simplicial complex then the associated moment angle subcomplex $X_K$ of $[0,1]^V$ is